Rock Art to Alphabets

 (because the "d" slipped toward "t" at the Ptolemaic times).

-up to confuse the human attributes hand and mouth.
+to confuse the human attributes hand and mouth.
 They used the letter "delta"

-to indicate the mouth of the Nile, la desembocadura
+to indicate the mouth of the Nile, la

-deeply embeded into Prehistory and Rock art.
+with its roots deeply embeded into Prehistory and Rock art.